-You’ve set out an ambitious content plan that’s going to give you a search rankings surge and boost your conversion rates.
-The C-suite are on board in theory, but need you to answer one question: who is actually going to produce all of this content?
+You’ve set out an ambitious content creation plan that’s going to give you a search rankings surge and boost your conversion rates.
+The C-suite are on board in theory, and you’ve only one thing left to handle: finding a stellar content production partner.

 To meet this need, brands are typically either struggling along with a limited in-house team – with all of the accompanying challenges around expensive fixed costs, lack of capacity, team fatigue and churn – or seeking an outsourced partner to boost their capabilities.

 But with every agency, marketplace and collective claiming to ‘do content’, it’s difficult to separate the actual specialists from the pretenders – especially when their pricing appears competitive.
 However, if you want to choose a content production partner that will deliver what you’re looking for the first time, rather than an option which ultimately proves to be a false economy, these are the 6 key differentiators to look out for.